alsbury/chiphpotle-rest/README.md

 );
 try {
     $response = $apiClient->checkPermission($request);
+    $response->getPermissionship() ==
 } catch (Exception $e) {
     echo 'Exception when calling PermissionsServiceApi->permissionsServiceCheckPermission: ', $e->getMessage(), PHP_EOL;
 }
 ```

+## Experimental APIs

+Included in the client are three experimental APIs.
+Though SpiceDB advertised these APIs im 1.25 and earlier,
+they did not work in the http gateway.
+This had been fixed, but has yet to be released, thus you must run a [nightly build](https://github.com/authzed/spicedb/pkgs/container/spicedb-git)
+or compile your own binary until the next release for these APIs to work.
+These experimental APIs may have breaking changes in later versions.

 ## Tests